 There are major airports throughout the country, but Bogota seems the logical entry point.
 Customs was fast, friendly and organized.
 A taxi from the airport to the centre was around $12 and there is a public transport option.

 I flew through Los Angeles and El Salvador to Bogota and used points for this trip.
 Generally from North America flights cost from $600 – $1000 return.
 Good value overall.

-Cartagena – the resort costal town in the north is also a popular entry point and due to the cruise industry it is often the only Colombia City many cruisers visit.
+Cartagena – the resort coastal town in the north is also a popular entry point and due to the cruise industry it is often the only Colombian City many cruisers visit.